kayshen1120/SeaweedFarmingTrendAnalyzer-LDA/README.md

 ## Project Description
 (Provide more detailed overview of the project.
 Talk a bit about your data sources and what questions and hypothesis you are exploring.
 What specific data analysis/visualization and modelling work are you using to solve the problem?
 What blockers and challenges are you facing?
 Feel free to number or bullet point things here)

+Different features include:
+- date
+- month
+- average temperature
+- precipitation (prcp)
+- air pressure

+"""
+ (NEXT TIME TO DO A GUIDED LDA)
+To guide an LDA (Latent Dirichlet Allocation) model to include certain words in different topics, you can use a semi-supervised approach known as "seeded" or "guided" LDA.
+This involves incorporating seed words or a dictionary of seed words for each topic, which influences the topic-word distributions.

+One method to achieve this is to use the GuidedLDA library, which allows you to incorporate prior knowledge into the LDA model.
+You can specify seed words for each topic, and the model will give higher probability to these words in the respective topics.
+"""

 ## Needs of this project

 - frontend developers